ss9522/ReciPy/README.md

     exit()
 ```

-This revised method would now expend 2 API credits as opposed to just one, but it also meant a much cleaner output which would be easier to parse.
+This revised method would now expend 2 API credits as opposed to 1, but it meant (mercifully) a smaller and cleaner output which would be much easier to parse.

 ### Cleaning HTML tags
 My next challenge lay with the instructions - some outputs had HTML tags to indicate new lines, such as: